zhushi-math/OPVP3/README.md

-Variational Optimization Based on Optimal Policy Sampling for Offline Reinforcement Learning
+Feasible Region Self-Limitation: A Novel Approach to Policy Optimization in Offline Reinforcement Learning
 ==================================
-This project provides the open source implementation of the OPVP method introduced in the paper: "Variational Optimization Based on Optimal Policy Sampling for Offline Reinforcement Learning" .
+This project provides the open source implementation of the POFRS method introduced in the paper: "Feasible Region Self-Limitation: A Novel Approach to Policy Optimization in Offline Reinforcement Learning" .

 ## Installation
 #### 1. System requirements